Kitware/vtk-examples/src/VTKBook/12Chapter12.md

 Medical images come in many flavors of file formats.
 This study is stored as flat files without header information.
 Each 16-bit pixel is stored with little-endian byte order.
 Also, as is often the case, each slice is stored in a separate file with the file suffix being the slice number of the form prefix.1, prefix.2 *,* and so on.
 Medical imaging files often have a header of a certain size before the image data starts.
 The size of the header varies from file format to file format.
 Finally, another complication is that sometimes one or more bits in each 16-bit pixel is used to mark connectivity between voxels.
 It is important to be able to mask out bits as they are read.

-VTK provides several image readers including one that can read raw formats of the type described above--- vtkVolume16Reader.
+VTK provides several image readers including one that can read raw formats of the type described above  `vtkVolume16Reader`.
 To read this data we instantiate the class and set the appropriate instance variables as follows.

 ``` c++
 vtkVolume16Reader *v16 = vtkVolume16Reader::New();